 Can I write a paper just for the portfolio?

-Yes, you can use up to two papers from another college or university.
-In order to use these papers you must show Dr. Ramsey, the portfolio coordinator, proof that these papers were written for a college course.
+Yes.
+You can use up to two papers from another college or university.
+However, in order to use these papers, please schedule a meeting with the Writing Portfolio Director, to provide proof that these papers were written for a college course.
 Proof can be a graded copy of the paper, the assignment sheet, or an email from the professor or TA asserting that you wrote the paper for them.
-You must speak with Dr. Ramsey about these papers prior to turning in the portfolio.
+You must speak with the Director about these papers before turning in the portfolio.

 What options are available for students with documented academic accommodations through the Office of Accessibility?

-No accommodations provide for extending the portfolio deadline.
+There are no accommodations that provide an extension of the portfolio deadline.

 Do I have to put page numbers on my papers?

-Page numbers are not required, but are very helpful.
+Page numbers are not required . . . but they are usually pretty helpful.

 Are headings necessary?